• Skip to primary navigation

 We only have so much time, energy, and attention.
 So how do we decide where to place our focus?

-To figure out the answer to that question, I like to ask myself two other questions:
+To figure out the answer to that question, I like to ask myself two additional questions: Does it matter?
+And can I control it?

-Unless the answer is yes on both counts, you can stop thinking about it.
-Because if it doesn’t matter, then who cares; and if you can’t control it, then why worry about it?
+Unless the answer is yes on both counts, I know I can stop thinking about it.
+Because if it doesn’t matter, then who cares, and if you can’t control it, then why worry about it?

-As I drive home from work not thinking about any of those things, I am suddenly freed up to think about things I can control and that do matter.
+Not thinking about any of those things allows me to put more energy and attention into things that I can control and that do matter.
 For example:

-3- How I behave when stock market fluctuations happen.
+3. How I behave when stock markets fluctuate.

 Just imagine what might happen if you quit worrying about things you have no control over and quit obsessing over things that don’t matter.